haichenl/integralbinfile/README.md

 1 int: number of atoms

-3 ints: nirrep, nrow, ncol for the overlap matrix (S), both nrow and ncol are equal to the number of basis functions (nbasis)
+3 ints: nirrep, nrow, ncol for the overlap matrix (S),

+%both nrow and ncol are equal to the number of basis functions (nbasis)

 nbasis*nbasis doubles: integral values in S